expectopatronm/AsyncHow-Based-Agentic-Systems-Evaluation-Dataset/README.md

 3. **Expected Tool Call Sequences**: The ideal sequence in which tools should be called for successful task completion.
 4. **Gold Standard Responses**: Benchmark outputs that represent the correct results for each task graph scenario.
 5. **Complexity Categories**: Classification of task scenarios based on their structural complexity, such as linear workflows versus intricate interdependent tasks.

+## Before you get going
+It is important to understand that we have adapted the AsyncHow graph data to the specific format we are using within our agentic system.
+We are using the following task graph structure currently:

+        {
+            "task_graph": {
+                "nodes": [
+                    {"id": "task_A", "label": "Task Description"},
+                    {"id": "task_B", "label": "Task Description"},
+                    {"id": "task_C", "label": "Task Description"},
+                    {"id": "task_D", "label": "Task Description"}
+                ],
+                "edges": [
+                    {"from": "task_A", "to": "task_B"},
+                    {"from": "task_B", "to": "task_C"},
+                    {"from": "task_B", "to": "task_D"},
+                    {"from": "task_C", "to": "task_D"}
+                ]
+            }
+        }

+The structure we use is can be used for representing  parallel/sequential and asynchronous graph structures.
+That means that all the functions in `transform_async_benchmark_data.py` are adapted to transform the graph structure from the AsyncHow dataset into the structure above

 ## Code for Dataset Generation